AdobeDocs/commerce-webapi/src/pages/graphql/schema/product-recommendations/queries/recommendations.md

 `cartSKUs` | [String] | SKUs of the products in the cart.
 `category` | String | The category currently being viewed.
 `currentSKU` | String |  SKU of the product currently being viewed on the product detail page.
-`pageType` | Enum | Type of page on which recommendations are requested.
+`pageType` | PageType  | An enum indicating the type of page on which recommendations are requested.
 Possible values are Cart, Category, Checkout, CMS, PageBuilder and Product.
 `userPurchaseHistory` | [PurchaseHistory] | User purchase history with timestamp.
 `userViewHistory` | [ViewHistory] | User view history with timestamp.